angelayuan399/Recipe-and-Rating-Analysis/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
 I believe the rating column is NMAR.
-In the table, 14 877 recipes have no recorded rating—and that absence isn’t independent of the true rating value.
+In the table, 14,877 recipes have no recorded rating—and that absence isn’t independent of the true rating value.
 Users self-select whether to rate a recipe, and they’re far more likely to rate dishes they loved or hated than those they felt neutral about.
 In other words, the probability a rating is missing depends on the unobserved rating itself.

+## Missing Dependency

+**Contributer_ID vs Review**
+* **Null hypothesis (H₀):** The total variation distance (TVD) between the distribution of `review`-values across different `contributor_id` groups is no larger than would be expected by chance—in other words, `review` is independent of `contributor_id`.
+* **Alternative hypothesis (H₁):** The TVD is larger than expected under independence—that is, the distribution of `review` does depend on `contributor_id`.

+<iframe
+  src="assets/rev_contributor_tvd.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Interpretation of results**
+* **Observed statistic:** TVD = 0.4617.
+* **Null (permutation) distribution:** TVDs ranged from about 0.3944 to 0.4701 when `review` labels were shuffled.
+* **P-value:** 0.0080 (only 0.8% of null permutations produced a TVD ≥ 0.4617).
+Because p = 0.008 < 0.05, we **reject H₀** at the 5% significance level.
+There is strong evidence that the distribution of `review` values differs by `contributor_id`.
+In the context of missingness, this tells us that whether a given recipe has a review is not completely random but is dependent on who the contributor is consistent with a Missing At Random (MAR) mechanism conditioned on contributor identity.
+Perhaps some contributors are diligent reviewers while others habitually skip it